aglucky/Knowledge/notes/root.md

 I am an undergraduate at **The** Ohio State University studying Computer Science & Engineering.
 I love cutting edge technology, especially when used it's for Automation, Startups, and Data Analytics.

-Some other hobbies of mine include competing on the [OSU Club Wrestling Team](https://ncwa.net/teams/osu), coordinating events for the [Big Data Analytical Association](https://bdaaosu.org/), and whatever [[I'm currently working on|root.what-im-doing]].
+Some other hobbies of mine include competing on the [OSU Club Wrestling Team](https://ncwa.net/teams/osu), coordinating events for the [Big Data Analytical Association](https://bdaaosu.org/), and whatever [[I'm currently working on|what-im-doing]].
 I'm always looking for cool stuff to work on so please reach out if you're making of learning something interesting.

 ## What This Site Is